Catena-Media/Dtective/_docs/contributing.md

 ### Creating a Pull Request

 Good pull requests are always welcomed!
 But keep in mind that they should remain focused in scope and avoid containing unrelated commits, as well include a test that exercises the added functionality.
-Before submitting one also consider to look at our Roadmap.

 ### Commit Format